 Web developers typically use the .dev extension as a TDL for local development environments.
 Thus when developing a web app, instead of needing to use “localhost” with a specific port, they’d set up the host files to recognize example.dev as the domain for easier testing.

-Granted, its unlikely to happen, unless your website uses the .dev extension, yet, conventions are an important part of a healthy development environment.
+Granted, it is unlikely to happen unless your website uses the .dev extension, yet, conventions are an important part of a healthy development environment.

-With an increasing list of TDLs the best option might be to just start using .development or .local until those get snapped up as well.
+With an increasing list of TDLs, the best option might be to start using .development or .local until those get snapped up.